muse-jayjay23/Rock-Paper-Scissors-Lizard-Spock/README.md

 I would like to implement a point where the user is either congratulated or commiserated for winning or losing once either the user or computer get to a certain score.

+## Testing

+### Layout and Design

+The html and css were relatively straightforward on this project.
+I first checked that the files were correctly linked in the header using a simple background colour css rule.
+I then considered what I wanted the page to look like and put the basic skeleton in place using mainly divs and a couple of spans for the scoreboard.

+I set the basic parameters like margin to 0 in a css rule to negate any browser interference.
+I tried to use as many % sizing’s as I could to help with the responsiveness of the website.
+Most of the alignment was done using text align however some was trial and error such as the score board divs which needed a few tweaks to get in a good enough position.

+I kept font sizes relevant to the importance of the element to help the user focus on what is important.

+I made the images and their respective divs smaller on smaller screens to provide a better experience for people using handheld devices.

+I used media queries to allow for elements to change on different sized screens.

+### Javascript and Functions

+For the javascript I relied mainly on the console.log function to test whether my functions were working as intended.
+I did this for all of my functions before fleshing out the actual function, using dev tools in chrome to check the log each time.

+I got the elements from the html file using the getElementBy… process and varied it correctly dependent on the type of file I was targeting.
+I did this at the top of the js file as during a bit of research I found that this can help with page load times.

+The functions mainly use techniques found in the online course tutorials such as the array of options and using the Math.random function to randomise a computer choice for the game.

+I used a switch statement instead of an if/else if statement as I felt this would become very large considering the amount of options in the game.

+After the function and its outcome had been tested using the console in chrome, I would check the link back to the html by running the http.server in gitpod and make sure that it was updating as intended.

+There were a few moments of trial and error with the functions, all of which involved incorrect code and a long time staring at my laptop screen trying to find the issue.
+For instance, I had wired up the switch statement and its options wrong, meaning that the computer was basically never winning.
+This was checked through a console.log function and the console in chrome and corrected.

+I also decided to start with the basic rock paper scissors game and expand it to include the extra options.
+I felt this helped me understand the basic concepts without too many things going on which made the expansion of the game easier.

+Running through the code through the validators also brought up a few small errors that were corrected as indicated in my git commits.

+## Validating

+### Validating

+Html – This was done using the w3 vaildator.
+No issues found.

+CSS - This was done using the w3 vaildator.
+No issues found.

+Javascript – This was done through jshint.
+No issue found.

+### Unfixed Bugs

+I have not found any unfixed bugs through my testing as of yet.

+### Deployment

+The page was deployed to github pages.
+The steps to deploy it were –

+Go to the github repository’s settings
+Click the pages section on the left hand side
+Click to branch from the root file
+Click save and wait for the deployed link to show up

+## Credits

+### Content

+I watched a couple of tutorial videos on building the js for a rock paper scissors game.
+These are https://www.youtube.com/watch?v=jaVNP3nIAv0&list=FL0ayZuIJFeHrPTVpxVq8XXA&index=1 and https://www.youtube.com/watch?v=RwFeg0cEZvQ

+I used these as a basis and expanded the game to the lizard spock form.

+### Media

+The photos for the user choice icons were taken from the big bang theory open source website here - https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock